Superman & Lois: Pushing limits with AI relighting

 Boxel Studio used Beeble's SwitchLight to deliver faster, high-quality VFX.

 Since its establishment in 2009, Boxel Studio has worked on major productions from the likes of Sony, Lionsgate, and Disney.
-When Founder Andrés Reyes Botello and Creative Director Freddy Chávez Olmos started work on HBO Max's Superman & Lois, they needed lighting software that would speed up delivery time while retaining high quality, as creating VFX for a television show requires meticulous planning and fast turnarounds.
+When Founder Andres Reyes Botello and Creative Director for AI & Innovation Freddy Chavez Olmos started work on HBO Max's Superman & Lois, they needed lighting software that would speed up delivery time while retaining high quality, as creating VFX for a television show requires meticulous planning and fast turnarounds.

 Behind the Scenes

-We were across a lot of different shots.
+Andres: We were across a lot of different shots.
 Some involved full CG environments, creature animation, and digital double creation, and others had more subtle effects added, like destruction, scenery augmentation, and compositing.
-Luckily, we worked very closely with the producers and showrunners, so we could align creatively and agree on workflows.
+Luckily, we worked very closely with the on-set VFX supervisor, so we had good reference material and on-set data, including LiDAR scans for accurate geometry and HDRIs for lighting reference.

-I came across it in 2023 and saw its capability for VFX professionals.
+Freddy: I'm always on the lookout for technologies that can reshape the way we work — things that aren't just incremental improvements, but real paradigm shifts.
+I first learned about Beeble through reading a research paper and was immediately intrigued by what it could mean for VFX professionals.
 I reached out to Hoon Kim, Beeble's CEO, met him at SIGGRAPH that year, and our working relationship began.
 Since then, we've been integrating Beeble into several of our projects.
 Initially, we used it for smaller parts like green screen comps, then we saw how fast and flexible relighting made a difference.

 Beeble in Production